sitic/monochrome/README.md

 [![PyPI](https://img.shields.io/pypi/v/monochrome-viewer.svg)](https://pypi.org/project/monochrome-viewer/)
 [![Supported Python versions](https://img.shields.io/pypi/pyversions/monochrome-viewer.svg)](https://python.org)

-Monochrome is a lightweight and fast video viewer for scientific monochromatic videos with high-dynamic range.
+Monochrome is a lightweight and fast video viewer for scientific monochromatic videos with high-dynamic range (float, uint16, etc.).

-It is designed for viewing high-speed monochromatic fluorescence video data from scientific cameras and meet our spefic needs for cardiac optical mapping data (together with [optimap](https://github.com/cardiacvision/optimap)):
+It is designed for viewing high-speed monochromatic fluorescence video data from scientific cameras and meet our specific needs for cardiac optical mapping data (together with [optimap](https://github.com/cardiacvision/optimap)):
-* Support for high-dynamic range (uint16, 32-bit float)
+* Support for high-dynamic range (uint16, 32-bit float) data with sliders to adjust intensity range
 * Playback of multiple videos in sync
 * High-speed playback with precise frame-rate control
 * Viewing of optical traces (average intensity in a region of interest over time)
 * Rendering of layers on top of videos with transparency
 * Rendering of point positions over time (e.g. for tracking or optical flow visualization)
-* Exporting of videos as PNG images or MP4 videos with precise control over the frame rate
+* Exporting videos as a sequence of PNG images or MP4 videos with control over frame rate and frame skipping
 * Cross-platform (Linux, Windows, MacOS)

 It is designed to be fast and lightweight, i.e. it uses memory-mapping to load video files to avoid copying the data into RAM.

 ## Installation

-There are two ways to install Monochrome: as a standalone application and/or with it's Python interface through pip.
+There are two ways to install Monochrome: as a standalone application and/or with its Python interface through pip.

 In the standalone application, supported video files can be loaded by drag & drop them into the window or by associating the file extension with Monochrome to open them with a double-click.
 The Python interface allows to load and play videos from Python scripts and Jupyter notebooks.

 ### Standalone Application

-Download the relevant executable (Windows, macOS, or Linux) from the latest [release page](https://github.com/sitic/monochrome/releases/latest), see the [installation instructions](https://monochrome.readthedocs.io/latest/installation_standalone/) for details.
+Download the relevant executable (Windows, macOS, or Linux) from the latest [release page](https://github.com/sitic/monochrome/releases/latest).
+See the [installation instructions](https://monochrome.readthedocs.io/latest/installation_standalone/) for details.

 ### Python Library